giellalt/lang-fit/adverbs-stems-fst-src.md

 ## The tags

-* LEXICON advxx Still not checked, hence the x
+* LEXICON advx Still not checked, hence the x
 * +Adv: K ;

-* LEXICON advchecked  checked
+* LEXICON adv  checked
 * +Adv: K ;

-* LEXICON advkkclitic  checked and with geminate clitic
+* LEXICON advkk  checked and with geminate clitic

 ## The adverbs themselves (some 1200)